psylink-me/psylink-web/content/get.md

 ## Ordering

-If you lack the tools or the time, I'd be willing to build one for you at the approximate cost price.
+If you lack the tools or the time, you're in luck:  For a limited time, we're offering to deliver assembled prototypes at approximate cost price.

 If you're interested, simply contact me via <u>hut໑hut.pm</u>